-Therefore, if safety is your concern and you have children or pets at home, denatured alcohol shouldn’t be replaced with IPA for cleaning or for woodwork.
+Therefore, if safety is your concern and you have children or pets at home, denatured alcohol shouldn’t be replaced with IPA for cleaning or woodwork.

 Knowing which one to use will help you complete the job faster.

-Just be sure to never use these products near an open flame since both of them are flammable.
+Just be sure never to use these products near an open flame since both of them are flammable.